wessenstam/demoguide/docs/instructor/instructor.md

 !!!warning
     When "resetting" the MAC to below table, make sure to reset the MAC **BEFORE** power-on the VM.

+    Make sure to reinstall the Privilege Manager Agent.
+The UUID of the VM will have changed and the agents needs to be reinstalled so it will use "new" UUID from the HyperVisor.

 ## Network layout

 The network that is being used in the demo environment is in the 172.31.32.0/24 subnet.
 To overcome any possible issues, this subnet needs to be available in the network.